-In 2018, AWQM was conducted monthly at fifteen locations (weekly at Lockport) on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix A on the enclosed CD).
-A spreadsheet containing the water quality data generated from this monitoring is submitted as Attachment 1 on the enclosed CD.
+In 2019, AWQM was conducted monthly at sixteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix A).
+A spreadsheet containing the water quality data generated from this monitoring is submitted as Attachment 1.

 The CAWS Use Attainability Analysis (IPCB Rulemaking R08-009) resulted in more stringent water quality standards for the CAWS, effective July 1, 2015, based on new CAWS A and CAWS B Aquatic Life Use designations.
-The CAWS exhibited high compliance with water quality standards.
-Of the parameters analyzed that had applicable water quality standards, only dissolved oxygen (DO), fecal coliform, and low-level mercury (human health criteria) were exceeded more than once at any single station during 2018.
+The CAWS typically exhibits high compliance with water quality standards, only dissolved oxygen (DO), fecal coliform, chloride, and low-level mercury (human health criteria) were exceeded more than once at any single station during 2019.

-In 2018, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix B on the enclosed CD).
-A spreadsheet containing the hourly dissolved oxygen data generated from this monitoring is submitted as Attachment 2 on the enclosed CD.
-A report entitled "Continuous Dissolved Oxygen Monitoring in the Chicago Area Waterways During 2017" was released in 2018 and is included as Appendix C on the enclosed CD.
+In 2019, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (See Appendix B).
+A spreadsheet containing the hourly dissolved oxygen data generated from this monitoring is submitted as Attachment 2.
+A report entitled "Continuous Dissolved Oxygen Monitoring in the Chicago Area Waterways During 2018" was released in 2019 and is included as Appendix C.